reduxjs/reselect/README.md

 # reselect
-Simple "selector" library for Redux inspired by getters in [nuclear.js](https://github.com/optimizely/nuclear-js.git) and [subscriptions](https://github.com/Day8/re-frame#just-a-read-only-cursor) in [re-frame](https://github.com/Day8/re-frame).
+Simple "selector" library for Redux inspired by getters in [nuclear.js](https://github.com/optimizely/nuclear-js.git), [subscriptions](https://github.com/Day8/re-frame#just-a-read-only-cursor) in [re-frame](https://github.com/Day8/re-frame) and this [proposal](https://github.com/gaearon/redux/pull/169) from [speedskater](https://github.com/speedskater).

 * Selectors can compute derived data, allowing Redux to store the minimal possible state.
 * Selectors are efficient.
 A selector is not recomputed unless one of its arguments change.